 At Toftwood Infant and Junior Federation it is the aim that all children are able to participate in and enjoy physical activity.
 We recognise the importance of regular physical activity and the promotion of physical health and well-being.
 We also recognise the need for children to be able to work co-operatively, demonstrating team work and building on individual skills.

-All classes throughout the school from Nursery to Year 6 have 2 hours of dedicated PE slots in their timetable.
+All classes throughout the school from Year 1 to Year 6 have 2 hours of dedicated PE slots in their timetable.
 In addition to this, we have additional sports activities in our sports enrichment weeks.
 Through our membership of the School Sports Partnership, we attend festivals and competitions.

 Physical development is a key part of the EYFS curriculum and there are lots of opportunities for children to develop both their fine and gross motor skill through child led learning in the indoor and outdoor environment.
 We have a range of equipment and facilities to allow the children in the EYFS to develop their coordination and gross and fine motor skills.
 They also learn how to use equipment safely and to develop their sporting and physical skills, indoors and outdoors.